 This one’s easy.
 Simply fulfill what you said you were going to do.
 Building trust and reliability is the first step in developing a long-lasting relationship.
 Many times you have to depend on others to fulfill what you promised.
 If it ends up that you can’t do what you thought could be done, then review #4.

 At Sunset Hill Stoneware, we like to think that we do these five steps and more.
 In my opinion, our account specialist team is second to none.

-Shelly, Shari and Sandra are only a snapshot of our account specialist team.
-You’ll have the same great experience when working with Jeff, Tom, Teri, Anne and Brandi too.
+Shari is only a snapshot of our account specialist team.
+You’ll have the same great experience when working with Jeff, Tom, Anne and Brandi too.
 They are all experts in helping customers build brand equity by setting their logo in stone(ware).

 The essential principles of customer service are timeless and unchanging.
 Much like stoneware that is attractive, functional and uniquely yours.

 Keeping watch.
 Pat